-CE Completion Contract FALL 2015
+CE Completion Contract FALL 2016

-Boston University School of Public Health Department of Global Health Must Be Submitted with Problem Purpose Statement no later than 5:00pm on September 4 (Option #2 & 3) or September 12, 2014 (Option #1, GH777 may have different deadline)
+Boston University School of Public Health Department of Global Health Must Be Submitted with Problem Purpose Statement no later than 5:00pm on September 9 (Option #2 & 3) or September 14, 2016 (Option #1, except GH777)

-Student Name: BUID: Email address: Inten ded Graduation Date: CE Option: Option 1: Policy Analysis Option 2: Journal Article Option 3: Independent Project CE Credits: 0 credit (GH950) 1 credit (GH943) 2 credits (GH943) FINAL DEADLINE FOR CULMINATING EXPE RIENCE: I,understand that project must be completed and have final a December 19, 2014 (5:00 pm) .
-I understand that there will be no exception projects after December 19 will be moved t alize their Culminating Experience papers or drafts 1-3 in consultation with your advisor.
-Intermediate drafts submitted after the dat to finish in time for January graduation.
-Your work plan must be included e agreed to in the work plan with ard deadlines.
-You can adapt the due dates for in your Problem Purpose Statement/Proposal. out prior approval may jeopardize your ability Option 1 PPS: September 11 (5:00 pm) Final Draft: December 18 (5:00 pm) ; Draft 1: October 9; Draft 2: Nov ember 6 ; Draft 3: December 4; Options 2 and 3: Proposal: September Final Draft: December 18 (5:00 pm) 4 (5:00 pm); Draft 1: October 9; I Oraft 2: November 6; Draft 3: December 4; Students should submit final revi n to the Academic Coordinator b - through at least 3 drafts and has received v vritten approval from your CE adv ').
-For Option 3, a final culminatin ng project has fulfilled the goals established by be eligible to finish your CE in time for Janu forward an email indicating their approval t ary 2015 graduation.
-If your advis to the Academic Coordinator.
-Con uest to complete CE Form" availa nplete your CE Contract and PPS/Proposal and ble through the GH Blast website.
-If you have Student: Date: CE Advisor: Date:
+Student Name: BUID: Email address: Intended Graduation D ate: CE Option: Option 1: Policy Analysis Option 2: Journal Ar ticle Doption 3: Ir ndependent Project CE Credits: 0 credit (GH950) 0 cr edit (GH951 CE extension) 1 credit (GH943) 2 credits (GH943) FINAL DEADLINE FOR CULMINATING EXPE RIENCE: l,understand tha project must be completed and have final a December 16, 2015 (5:00 pm).
+I understand that there will be no exceptio projects after December 16 will be moved iting Experience papers or Draft due date guidelines: The Problem Purpose Statement(PPS)/Prodrafts 1-3 in consultation with your advisor Intermediate drafts submitted after the data to finish in time for January graduation.
+Option 1 PRS: Sentember 14 (5:00 pm) r.
+Your work plan must be ind te agreed to in the work plai cluded in your Problem F n without prior approval Purpose Statement/Proposal. may jeopardize your ability Option 1 PPS: September 14 (5:00 pm) Final Draft: December 16 (5:00 pm) ); Draπ 1: October 7; Draπ 2 2: November 4; Draπ 3 : December 2; Options 2 and 3: Proposal: September Final Draft: December 16 (5:00 pm) · 9 (5:00 pm) ; Draft 1: Octob oer 7; Draft 2: November 4; Draft 3: December 2; Note the December 16 date is firm and is to acceptance by the responsible faculty.
+Stutime for review, approval, and transmissical an approved document after this time will udents should submit final r on to the Program Manager revisions to the faculty are by 5:00 PM on Decemb advisor(s) with sufficient Definitions: For all CE Options, all written we through at least 3 drafts and has received we receive final approval from teaching faculty the advising GH faculty member and the st written approval from your ( y).
+For Option 3, a final culm CE advisor (If enrolled in ninating project has fulfi GH777, the paper must lled the goals established by NOTE: This contract must be signed and su eligible to finish your CE in time for January an email indicating their approval to the Pr at the end of the online "Request to Compl the online form, you may email documents y 2017 graduation.
+If your ac rogram Manager.
+Complete lete CE Form" available throu dvisor is unable to sign tl your CE Contract and PP ugh the GH Blast website ne contract, you may forward S/Proposal and upload copies Student: Date: CE Advisor: Date:

-CE Completion Contract Spring 2015
+CE Completion Contract Spring 2017

-Boston University School of Public Health Department of Global Health Must Be Submitted with Problem Purpose Statement no later than 5:00pm on Jan 9 (Option #2 & 3) or Jan.
-23, 2015 (Option #1, GH777 may have different deadline)
+Boston University School of Public Health Department of Global Health Must be submitted with Problem Purpose Statement no later than 5:00pm on Jan 13 (Option #2 & 3) or Jan.
+27, 2017 (Option #1, GH777 may have different deadline)